 - Ritz Carlton (1:1)

 American Express Membership Rewards

-AMEX cardholders who earn Membership Rewards (for example, the Premier Rewards Gold Card from American Express, American Express Mercedes-Benz Platinum, or the no-annual-fee American Express EveryDay Credit Card) can also transfer their points to hotel programs, including:
+AMEX cardholders who earn Membership Rewards (for example, the Premier Rewards Gold Card from American Express, The Platinum Card® from American Express Exclusively for Mercedes-Benz, or the no-annual-fee American Express EveryDay Credit Card) can also transfer their points to hotel programs, including:

 - Choice Privileges (1:1)